 Different Types of Wind Chimes

 With the creative ideas of people around the world, you will be surprised to know that wind chimes are not only made with metals.
-There are lots of other types scattered throughout the world.
+There are lots of other types scattered across the globe.
 Below are some of them.

 Wind chimes made from: